manojbaishya/manojbaishya.github.io/content/posts/httpbook.md

 And whenever I feel there is a need for more detail, the MDN documentation is an excellent and in-depth resource: https://developer.mozilla.org/en-US/docs/Web/HTTP

-Now, when I issue an HTTP request in Bruno, I appreciate the complicated infrastructure that make the message exchange possible, much of which is hidden from the user.
+Now, when I issue an HTTP request in Bruno, I really appreciate the complicated infrastructure that make the message exchange possible, much of which is hidden from the user.

+It is also mindblowing to know that rich applications has been and can be built over simple text-based messages.
+Such is the marvel of software abstraction.

+I also personally find learning theory more enjoyable after getting my hands dirty with practice.
+Top down learning is difficult but gives a more holistic context.
+Bonus points if the work pays money!